 Turkey for six months has achieved some success in the north of Syria, finally completing its rather inexpressive operation "Shield of the Euphrates" against the fighters of the IG (24 August 2016 began).
 With the capture of the city of Al-Bab in the north of the province of Aleppo, the attention of the Turkish military-political leadership was shifted to Syrian Kurds.
 Today, the Kurdish enclave in the Afrin Valley, to the north-west of Aleppo, focuses on Ankara's primary interest.

-For this half-year, Turkey has shown itself not only as a destabilizer in Syria, which is manifested, first of all, in confrontation with the Kurds there, but also as a fairly consistent partner in peacekeeping efforts.
+During this half-year, Turkey showed itself not only as a destabilizer in Syria, which is manifested primarily in confrontation with the Kurds there, but also as a fairly consistent partner in peacekeeping efforts.
 In commonwealth with Russia and Iran, she managed to minimize the risk of head-on collision of government troops Bashar al-Assad with pro-Turkish militant Islamists.
-Ankara undertook the extremely difficult mission of the "de-escalator" in the province of Idlib and the surrounding territories.
+Ankara took up the extremely difficult mission of the "de-escalator" in the province of Idlib and the surrounding territories.
 Given the instability in Turkey itself, the success of this mission raises many questions.

 To keep him from feeling uncomfortable, at least in retaliation for the fact that the country-member of NATO plunged into a close relationship with Russia and Iran over Syria, the Americans began to heavily arm Syrian Kurds.
 The maximum that Ankara was able to bargain for in this extremely painful issue for her is the little-needed Washington's assurances of the return of weapons and military equipment from the Kurdish arsenals, as soon as the IG is routed in Syria's Rakka and throughout the east of Syria.